Parthian invasion of 40 BC

-The Pompeian–Parthian invasion of 40 BC occurred after the Pompeians, backed by the Parthian Empire, had been defeated during the Liberators' civil war by Mark Antony and Octavian.
+The Parthian invasion of 40 BC was an attempt by the Parthian Empire to take control of the Eastern Mediterranean area from the Roman Republic, while its leaders were struggling for power in Italy.
+Initially successful, the invasion was defeated by the Roman general Publius Ventidius.

-King Orodes II sent a Parthian force under Prince Pacorus I and Pompeian General Quintus Labienus in 40 BC to invade the eastern Roman territories while Antony was in Egypt.
-Roman soldiers in Syria, many of whom had fought against Caesar during the last civil war, joined the force, and the Levant and much of Asia Minor were swiftly overrun by respectively Pacorus I and Labienus.
+The Roman Republic had been at war with the Parthian Empire since the disastrous invasion of Crassus in 53 BC.
+Nevertheless, during the Liberator's civil war (43–42 BC), Brutus and Cassius dispatched Quintus Labienus to the court of king Orodes II to request his help against the Second Triumvirate, but they had already been defeated before he could join.
+Labienus therefore stayed at the Parthian court.

-In 39 BC, Antony sent Ventidius, who defeated and executed Labienus in a counterattack and then drove Pacorus I out of the Levant.
-A second Parthian invasion of Syria by Pacorus I resulted in his death and a Parthian failure.
+In 41 BC, the alliance between the triumvirs Octavian and Mark Antony faltered with the Perusine War in Italy, which prompted the Parthians to attack the following year.
+The Parthian heir Pacorus conquered Palestine, while Labienus campaigned in Syria, recruiting the former soldiers of Brutus and Cassius.
+Without much opposition, he conquered almost all of Anatolia.

-Antony later began a campaign with a massive force against Parthia, but it ended in Roman defeat.
-Roman–Parthian hostilities formally ended only under the reign of Octavian (Augustus).
+In 39 BC, Antony sent his most able general, Publius Ventidius, to repel the invasion.
+Ventidius' counterattack was swift and he managed to reconquer all the lost territories in one year, killing Labienus and Pacorus in the process.
+Antony may have ordered Ventidius to stop advancing at this point, as his successes could overshadow Antony's own invasion of the Parthian Empire that he was planning.

 Background

 The Parthians had defeated and killed Marcus Licinius Crassus, a member of the First Triumvirate along with Julius Caesar and Pompey, at the Battle of Carrhae.
-They had also maintained relations with Pompey but never supported him militarily during Caesar's Civil War.
+They had also maintained relations with Pompey but never supported him militarily during Caesar's civil war.
 After Pompey's death, Caesar planned an invasion of Parthia but was assassinated before he could implement it.

 In 42 BC, Parthian forces fought against the Caesarians under Mark Antony and Octavian in the Battle of Philippi during the Liberators' civil war.
 After the defeat of the Liberators, who had assassinated Caesar, Quintus Labienus, a general who attempted to resurrect the Pompeian cause and had been sent to Parthia to ask for assistance in the last civil war, joined the Parthians.
 King Orodes II sent him and his son Pacorus I to invade eastern Roman territories while Antony was in Egypt with Cleopatra.